THE THIRD WORLD DEBT- AFFECTS ON WORLD FINANCIAL MARKETS

 Initially, the http://scribd1.blogspot.com/IMF was created to provide short-term macroeconomic management, while the Bank was responsible for long-term administration of microeconomic projects.
 However, the Bank also departed from its original project-oriented lending to a broader programme approach.
 The distinction between the institutions thus became increasingly blurred.
 The traditional distinction between macro- and microeconomics in facilitating growth was challenged.
 It was acknowledged that growth-oriented stabilization can only take place over a long period of time.
 Therefore, Bank and Fund now co-operate in long-term development.

-Africa, South Asia, and the Caribbean.
+The so-called Structural Adjustment Programmes (SAPs) are targeted at low-income developing countries, mainly in Africa, South Asia, and the Caribbean.
 Support is made available to eligible countries undertaking comprehensive macroeconomic and structural adjustment programmes.
 Central to the arrangements are policy papers, which are drafted by national authorities in collaboration with the IMF and WB staff.
 These identify the countries macroeconomic and structural policy objectives, the strategies and priorities of the authorities to achieve those objectives, and the associated external financing requirements, thereby serving as a framework for other donors planning additional technical and financial assistance.
 According to many NGOs, SAPs are the main instrument used by the Britton Woods Institutions to impose neo-liberal policies on developing countries, thereby increasing poverty and environmental destruction instead of generating the promised economic growth.

 Current IMF Policies for Low-Income Countries